-William Kerr's 27.1 percent figure covering immigrant startups shows that in a rough approximation immigrants account for about 785,900 net jobs per year.24
+William Kerr's 27.1 percent figure covering immigrant startups shows that in a rough breakdown of immigrant entrepreneurs by sector and states.
+They compared the

-Economists Sari Pekkala Kerr and William Kerr also provide a more detailed breakdown of immigrant entrepreneurs by sector and states.25 They compared the percentage of firms started by immigrants-either alone or working with natives-in both the high- and low-tech sectors.
+Economists Sari Pekkala Kerr and William Kerr also provide a more detailed percentage of firms started by immigrants-either alone or working with natives-in both the high- and low-tech sectors.
 In 2007, that group of entrepreneurs started 24.8 percent and 23.6 percent of high- and low-tech firms, respectively.
 Those figures rise to 28.6 percent and 25.5 percent, respectively, in 2012.

-24 This percentage is calculated by multiplying the share of immigrants that create startups by the 2.9 million net jobs created annually as estimated by Decker et al., "The Role of Entrepreneurship."
+&lt;sup>24 This percentage is calculated by multiplying the share of immigrants that create startups by the 2.9 million net jobs created annually as estimated by Decker et al., "The Role of Entrepreneurship."

-25 Kerr and Kerr, "Immigrant Entrepreneurship in America."
+&lt;sup>25 Kerr and Kerr, "Immigrant Entrepreneurship in America."